MattyOL/Memory-game/README.md

   * I learned the code from [](https://www.youtube.com/watch?v=dqqxkrKhfS4) and used this in my project to undestand how the javascript proceas took place.
   * I used hover effect w3schools to make the hover effect on the buttons on the game.
   * The Font faimly was inspired by the Love running walk through Project.
+  * stack overflow was used as guidance trough out the project to help with some Javascript.
+  * Css.tricks was also used as guidance through the project
+  * love-Running Read-me template was used to help with developing of this Read-me file.